linaagh98/Saudi-Dialect-GPT/README.md

 # [The notebook link](https://colab.research.google.com/drive/1-JyFgdj7r-t5ywaxFVVxqTtm9_3H4cAv)

 This project includes:

 1- Building a GPT2 from scratch

 2- Training a GPT2 tokenizer on Saudi raw data (tweets)

-3- Applying SFT to the pre-trained model, training it to answer in a Saudi dialect.
+3- Applying SFT to our pre-trained model, teaching it to answer in a Saudi dialect.

 ## Contents
 1. [Data Preparation](#Data-Preparation)